 Suture materials are generally of the following two types:

-- Absorbable – This type of material is generally used for buried sutures, that don’t require removal as they lose their tensile strength in less than 2 months and thus are highly absorbable.
+- Absorbable – This type of material is generally used for buried sutures that don’t require removal.
+They lose their tensile strength in less than 2 months and thus are highly absorbable.

-- Non-absorbable – This type of material contains majority of tensile strength even after 2 months, hence are non-absorbable and therefore used to close wounds on the skin’s surface and requires removal.
+- Non-absorbable – This type of material maintains the majority of tensile strength even after 2 months.
+It is non-absorbable and therefore used to close wounds on the skin’s surface and requires removal.

 The needles used for suturing are made exclusively for such a purpose, and comes in a variety of shapes and sizes for a specific wound.
 Curved needles for example, are only used on dermatological surgery.